Rocambole (character): Overview

 The series introduces Rocambole as a highly resourceful adolescent, an orphan adopted by the wily crone Maman Fipart.
 He first assists the evil Andrea de Felipone, a.k.a.
 Sir Williams, in his fight against Andrea's half-brother, the Comte de Kergaz.
 A major protagonist in the battle is a courtesan with a heart of gold and a fearless temper, Louise Charmet, a.k.a.
 Baccarat.

-In the third novel of the series, Rocambole takes over and kills Sir Williams.
-But Baccarat again thwarts his evil schemes, and he ends up imprisoned in the hard labor camp of Toulon (like Jean Valjean in Victor Hugo's 1862 novel Les Misérables.)
+In the third novel of the series Rocambole takes over and kills Sir Williams.
+But Baccarat again thwarts his evil schemes and he ends up imprisoned in the hard labor camp of Toulon (as does Jean Valjean in Victor Hugo's 1862 novel Les Misérables.)

-In the fourth novel, an older and wiser Rocambole, who has been pardoned, has become a do-gooder; however, the feuilleton (installment) was not popular with the readers, and Ponson du Terrail re-wrote a new version in which Rocambole escapes from Toulon, redeems himself and becomes a full-fledged hero.
+In the fourth novel an older and wiser Rocambole, who has been pardoned, has become a do-gooder; however the feuilleton (installment) was not popular with the readers, and Ponson du Terrail rewrote a new version in which Rocambole escapes from Toulon, redeems himself and becomes a fully fledged hero.

-The later novels portray Rocambole as a fearless hero fighting a variety of dastardly villains such as the Thuggee, etc. He has become a veritable mastermind who has been to India and has gathered around him a coterie of equally talented assistants.
+The later novels portray Rocambole as a fearless hero fighting a variety of dastardly villains such as the Thuggee.
+He has become a veritable mastermind, who has been to India and has gathered around him a coterie of equally talented assistants.

 Rocambole anticipates characters such as A. J. Raffles, Arsène Lupin, Fantômas, The Saint, Doc Savage, Judex and The Shadow.

-In a final chapter to the sixth volume, Ponson du Terrail claims that Rocambole really existed and was narrating his own exploits through him, making Rocambole perhaps the first metafictional hero of his kind.
+In a final chapter to the sixth volume Ponson du Terrail claims that Rocambole really existed and was narrating his own exploits through him, making Rocambole perhaps the first metafictional hero of his kind.